prathameshh27/StoreMonitoring/README.md

                  IPs2 ------------- IPe2
 ```
 Where,
-- IPs, IPe are Input start and end
+- IPs, IPe are Input start and end hours
-- OHs, OHe are Operating hours start and end
+- OHs, OHe are start and end Operating hours

 Consider 1st case,
-max(IPs1, OHs) = OHs
+- max(IPs1, OHs) = OHs
-min(IPe1, OHe) = IPe1
+- min(IPe1, OHe) = IPe1

-Hence the valid interval to check the uptime/downtime would be (OHs, IPe1)
+Hence the valid interval to check the uptime/downtime would be (OHs, IPe1).
 You will see the below line on the console if a valid frame is found:
 ```Valid/applicable Interval:      2023-01-25 17:13:22.479220+00:00      2023-01-25 18:13:22.479220+00:00```